Nano1337/autoupdate-linear/README.md

 - this must be used locally on Mac (as far as it's been tested).
 - This is an MVP, so please lmk or contribute if you want more features/better UX!

+## Usage

+Run setup below and then regular usage in claude code would be `/project:linear-standup path/standup-notes.md`.
+- Standup notes markdown file should be based off the template `meeting_notes/LINEAR_UPDATE_TEMPLATE.md`.

 ## Setup

 1. Install npm (search this up) and claude code using: